 If we want Spring to match query parameter names with @RequestParam (or similarly with @PathVariable or @RequestHeader) automatically without explicitly specifying the name i.e. without specifying value in @RequestParam("myRequestParamName") then our code should be compiled with debugging information or with the -parameters compiler flag.

-Let's try that without explicitly compiling with debugging info or with -parameter flag.
+Let's create a Spring MVC project without explicitly compiling with debugging info or with -parameter flag.
+We are using Spring MVC version older than 6.

 A Controller